SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 1. **Universal, external calling**
     - God extends the call to salvation to all by a general work of the Spirit on the soul and by explicit Gospel proclamation.
 [Prevenient or “exciting” grace](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/), which allegedly proceeds universally from the Cross, alleviates the effects of depravity, thereby freeing all persons for moral and spiritual action.
-        >⚠️ [Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/) is a modification of the Pelagianism heresy.
-This doctrine was officially condemned by the Council of Orange in 529 A.D.
+        >⚠️ [Semi-Pelagianism](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/) is a modification of the Pelagianism heresy which was officially condemned by the church at the Council of Ephesus in A.D.
+431. Semi-Pelagianism was also condemned by the Council of Orange in 529 A.D.

 2. **Repentance and faith**
     - Since every person is transformed by prevenient grace, the human will is capable of freely turning from sin unto Christ.
 Given the fact that God commands sinners to work out their own salvation (Phil 2:12), conversion is a **synergistic activity**.